cabforum/smime/SBR.md

 The CA or RA SHALL validate all identity attributes of the Individual to be included in the Certificate.

 If the evidence has an explicit validity period, the CA SHALL verify that the time of the identity validation is within this validity period.
-In context this can include the `validFrom` and `validTo` attributes of a digital signature Certificate or the date of expiry of an identity document.
+In context this can include the `notBefore` and `notAfter` fields of a digital signature Certificate or the date of expiry of an identity document.

 The CA or RA MAY reuse existing evidence to validate Individual identity subject to the age restrictions in [Section 4.2.1](#421-performing-identification-and-authentication-functions).